 This is possibly the most famous landmark in the Galapagos Islands and certainly the most photographed image in the archipelago (even appearing in the movie “Master in Commander”).
 The rock is actually a tuff cone that formed from the explosion of an underwater volcano.
 After years of wind and water erosion, the resulting rock took on the cone shape it is now so renowned for.
 Pinnacle rock is located on Bartolome Island, and the nearby beach is a popular snorkeling site among tourists due to the beautiful marine life that inhabits the area, including the Galapagos penguin.
 After swimming in these beautiful waters, we suggest hiking up Bartolome to see the effect of the rock from afar.
 The formation is also breathtaking at sunset, but can only be enjoyed from a cruise ship.

 This arch is a naturally formed rock arch located just offshore Darwin Island.
-However, the main draw to this landmark is the diving it offers.
+However, the main draw of this landmark is the diving it offers.
 If you’re looking to see large animals during your dive, the waters around this arch offer some of the best in the world.
-Numerous hammerhead sharks, tiger sharks, whale sharks and Galapagos sharks, as well as eagle rays, moray eels and sea turtles swim right alongside divers.
+Numerous hammerhead sharks, tiger sharks, whale sharks, and Galapagos sharks, as well as eagle rays, moray eels, and sea turtles, swim right alongside divers.
 Above the arch, a variety of endemic birds like to rest on the rock, and the island itself is home to the endemic Scooty Tern, which is found nowhere else in the Galapagos.